seizadi/chef-openstack-testing-stack/README.md

 ## TODOs

+- Better instructions for multi-node network setup
 - Better support for aio_neutron and muilt node tests
 - Support for floating ip's
+- Split out the `multi-neutron-network-node` cluster also so the network node is it's own machine
 - Support for swift multi node test
 - Easier debugging.
 Maybe a script to pull the logs from the controller.
 - More automated verification testing.
 Tie into some amount of [tempest](https://github.com/openstack/tempest) or [refstack](https://wiki.openstack.org/wiki/RefStack)? for basic cluster testing.